Adjunct Faculty Resources

 Eligible Categories of Expenses

-The grant can be used toward the cost of economy roundtrip travel.
-In the case of transportation by car, the grant can be used to cover rental car expenses or mileage and toll reimbursements for use of personal vehicle (please refer to Drexel’s mileage reimbursement policy).
+The award can be used toward the cost of economy roundtrip travel.
+In the case of transportation by car, the award can be used to cover rental car expenses or mileage and toll reimbursements for use of personal vehicle (please refer to Drexel’s mileage reimbursement policy).

 Per Diem rates should be calculated based on information posted on the GSA website and must be included in the application.
 Any incidental expenses shall be covered under the per diem allowance.
 This includes, but is not limited to: meals, parking fees, taxi charges, local transportation costs, checked luggage charges, and internet fees.

-For lodging expenses, if applicant travels with a guest and accommodations are made with an establishment that charges per person rather than per room, the grant should be used to cover the expenses of the grant recipient only.
+For lodging expenses, if applicant travels with a guest and accommodations are made with an establishment that charges per person rather than per room, the award should be used to cover the expenses of the award recipient only.

 For registration fees, applicants are expected to research any discounts that may apply to Drexel faculty members for that particular organization.